John E. Marriott

 I am not formally trained as a photographer, but rather have learned by trial and error as I've gone along.
 I have also been lucky enough to have met and forged friendships with some incredibly interesting and skilled photographers over the years that I have gleaned information from: Al Williams, Jeff Waugh, Alec Pytlowany, Darwin Wiggett, Tom Murphy, and Terry Berezan come to mind.
 Unfortunately I never did get to meet the photographer I most wanted to -- Japanese wildlife photographer Michio Hoshino, who died in Kamchatka, Russia in 1997.

 In 2007, I released my first hardcover coffee table book, Banff & Lake Louise: Images of Banff National Park, which I self-published.
 The book has been received with critical acclaim and has quickly become the best-selling photography book on Banff.
-It is now a Canadian bestseller, with more than 10,000 copies sold!
+It is now a Canadian and international bestseller, with more than 18,000 copies sold worldwide.

 Following the success of Banff & Lake Louise: Images of Banff National Park, I released Wildlife of the Canadian Rockies: A Glimpse at Life on the Wild Side in June 2008.
-This book has also become a success story and is now also a Canadian bestseller, with more than 6,000 copies sold.
+This book is now also a Canadian bestseller, with more than 8,500 copies sold.

 Other Facts and Figures about Me